ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Experiments

-\paragraph{Evaluation metrics.} We evaluate each model under two configurations: (i) with the correct chart and (ii) with the misleading chart generated by ChartAttack.
-Following prior work \cite{methani2020plotqa, masry2022chartqa}, we report relaxed accuracy as the primary metric.
-We also define two deception-rate metrics.
-Deception rate (originally correct) captures the fraction of answers that were correct on the correct chart but that the model switches to the misleading answer.
-Deception rate (originally incorrect) captures the fraction of answers that were incorrect on the correct chart but that the model produces the misleading answer, showing whether misleading charts reinforce existing errors.
-High deception rates are challenging, as these metrics count only exact switches, requiring the Misleader-Generator to precisely anticipate the victim’s behavior.
+\paragraph{Evaluation metrics.} We evaluate each model under two settings: (i) with the correct chart and (ii) with the misleading chart generated by ChartAttack.
+Following prior work \cite{methani2020plotqa, masry2022chartqa}, we report relaxed accuracy as the primary metric.It is equivalent to accuracy, except that numerical answers are considered correct if they fall within a 5\% tolerance of the ground-truth value.
+We also introduce two deception-rate metrics.
+We compute them analogously to relaxed accuracy, but using the misleading answer produced by ChartAttack as the target answer instead of the correct answer.
+Deception rate (originally correct) measures the percentage of instances where a model answers correctly on the correct chart but outputs the misleading answer on the misleading chart.
+Deception rate (originally incorrect) measures the percentage of instances where an incorrect answer is replaced by the misleading answer, indicating whether misleading charts reinforce existing errors.
+Achieving high deception rates is challenging because predictions must match the targeted misleading answer under relaxed-accuracy criteria, evaluating whether the attack induces the intended misinterpretation.